Bikatr7/Bikatr7/README.md

 | **Signal**   | bikatr7.12                                                                           |
 | **Discord**  | kadenbilyeu                                                                          |

-I'm currently looking for New Graduate oppurtunites and a possible Fall 2025/Spring 2026 Internship.
+I'm currently looking for New Graduate (Spring 2026) oppurtunites and a possible Winter/Spring 2026 Internship.
 Please contact me if I interest you.

 Would be especially excited for any opportunities in the defense sector, startups, or anything cool involving AI.